 The application MUST include a description of the proposed activity.
 This description must outline the goals of the project, present a brief case for the project’s significance, and explain the activity’s relevance to the applicant’s scholarly and professional development.
 This description should be written clearly and in non-technical, jargon-free language appropriate for a general audience.
 The application must also indicate the frequency and nature of the interaction during the project between the student and the sponsoring faculty member.

 As part of the application, the proposal must include a budget on which all requested funds are listed with costs provided.
-NOTE: If you are planning to request funds to travel out of the country, you will be required to enroll in the HTH Worldwide for International Health Insurance with Cener for International Education (CIE), for the time you are abroad.
+NOTE: If you are planning to request funds to travel out of the country, you will be required to enroll in the International Health Insurance with Center for International Education (CIE), for the time you are abroad.
+All students who travel internationally for their research will work with UMW’s CIE and follow the steps for Research Abroad.
+Please contact CIE at firstname.lastname@example.org or 540.654.1434 for assistance.

 Finally, the faculty sponsor must provide a short “rationale statement” explaining why the student and the proposed project merit consideration for funding.